Enecs/webhook-pings/README.md

 3. Open index.js in your favorite text editor, and edit line 4 with your webhook url and save the file.
 4. Open a terminal and type `npm install`
 5. Run the script using `node index.js`

-# License

-Released under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

-This project vendors [discord.ext.menus](https://github.com/Rapptz/discord-ext-menus) package made by Danny Y. (Rapptz) which is distributed under MIT License.
-Copy of this license can be found in [discord-ext-menus.LICENSE](redbot/vendored/discord-ext-menus.LICENSE) file in [redbot/vendored](redbot/vendored) folder of this repository.